 In 2016, the Global Citizen Award honored humanitarian and founder of Gift of the Givers Foundation, Dr. Imtiaz Sooliman.
-Since the start of the Foundation in August 1992, Dr. Sooliman has grown the Gift of the Givers into Africa’s largest disaster relief organization.
-Today, the organization has a team of 200 that provides medical assistance, equipment, supplies, high energy and protein supplements, food, and water to millions of people each year.
+Since the start of the foundation in August 1992, Dr. Sooliman has grown the Gift of the Givers into Africa’s largest disaster relief organization.
+Today, the organization has a team of 200 individuals that provide medical assistance, equipment, supplies, high energy and protein supplements, food, and water to millions of people each year.

-The award recognizes not only the humanitarian efforts of this African non-governmental organization (NGO) but also its drive for cutting-edge innovation and invention.
-The Gift of the Givers Foundation designed and developed the world’s first and only containerized hospital comprising 28 units, as well as the world's first groundnut-soya high energy and protein supplement that is used in the treatment of severe malnutrition, HIV/AIDS, TB, cancer, and other life-threatening and debilitating conditions.
-The Foundation additionally established Africa's largest open source computer lab.
+The award recognizes not only the humanitarian efforts of this African NGO but also its drive for cutting-edge innovation and invention.
+The Gift of the Givers Foundation designed and developed the world’s first and only containerized hospital comprising 28 units, as well as the world’s first groundnut-soya high energy and protein supplement that is used in the treatment of severe malnutrition, HIV/AIDS, TB, cancer, and other life-threatening and debilitating conditions.
+The foundation additionally established Africa’s largest open source computer lab.

-During the largest refugee emergency in history, Dr. Sooliman started working internationally and brought the Foundation’s relief efforts to Syria and Turkey.
-He has erected two hospitals in Syria and is now running a program to upgrade and transfer skills to doctors, nurses and other medical personnel.
-By acknowledging the significant work being done by this African NGO internationally, Henley & Partners also wants to highlight the contribution to the global community by a region too often seen exclusively as a mere recipient of international aid.
+During the largest refugee emergency in history, Dr. Sooliman started working internationally and brought the foundation’s relief efforts to Syria and Turkey.
+He has erected two hospitals in Syria and is now running a program to upgrade and transfer skills to doctors, nurses, and other medical personnel.
+By acknowledging the significant work being done by this African NGO internationally, Henley & Partners also wants to highlight the contribution to the global community by a region that is often seen exclusively as a mere recipient of international aid.